 - Peroxide Oral rinse prior to treatment (kills COVID-19 virus if it was present in the oral cavity)

-- Aerosol reduction: high volume suctions used for all procedures including hygiene, dental dams for all dental procedures.
+- Aerosol reduction: high volume suctions used for all procedures including dental hygiene, dental dams for all dental procedures.
 Studies have shown this eliminates more than 95% of aerosols produced during treatment.

 - PPE: All patients wear masks when not in treatment rooms.
 All staff wear gowns, face shields, level 3 or N95 masks.